vxel/brotherql/README.md

 - Brother QL-560
 - Brother QL-570
 - Brother QL-580N
+- Brother QL-600
 - Brother QL-650TD
 - Brother QL-700
 - Brother QL-700M
+- Brother QL-710W
+- Brother QL-710NW
 - Brother QL-1050
 - Brother QL-1060N

 The code has been developed and tested on a Brother QL-700 printer, on Linux.
+Please report if you successfully tested the library with another printer, or if you encountered any problem.
+Support for network printers is experimental as I do not have such printer.

 Options supported (see BrotherQLJob javadoc for more details):
 - **autocut**: whether to automatically cut the label (default is true)